Translations

 Conclusion

-What is "Livin' la Vida 'Rona," you ask?
-Well, I overcome my Corona Myopia Psychosis by enjoying my sarcastic humor!
+What is “Livin' La Vida 'Rona,” you ask?
+Well, I overcome Corona Myopia Psychosis, as I call it, through sarcastic humor!
 (We all have Corona Myopia Psychosis.
 Denial is a symptom.)
-I'm just trying to live the wild, new cold virus life, y'all!
-The propaganda machine is set to keep running, like a runny nose, for at least next year.
-I predict that, in 2022, this new cold virus will be in our rear view mirrors – as it is in mine, as much as I can get rid of it, in my mind.
+I'm just trying to live the wild, new-cold-virus life, y'all!
+The propaganda machine is set up to keep running, like a runny nose, for at least another year.
+I predict that in 2022 this new cold virus will be in our rearview mirrors.
+It is already in mine, to the extent that I can get rid of it.

-Well, at 5:44 PM, the time of this sentence written, I think that I'll post this article, sixteen minutes before supper (6 PM).
-I hope that you all had a Merry Christmas, even if a tragic event is happening or has happened recently.
-I know.
-I have seen it on several Christmas times.
-If we have accepted the gift of Christ, we will, in mass, be together at Home, with Him and many others, in time.
+Well, at 5:44 PM, as I type this sentence, I will publish this article sixteen minutes before suppertime.
+I hope that you all are having a Merry Christmas today, even if a tragic event is happening today or has happened around Christmases past.
+I have experienced tragedy and loss around several past Christmas seasons.
+In time, if we have accepted the gift of Christ, we will be together everlastingly with Jesus and many loved ones who are, even now, filled with everlasting and heavenly Christmas joy.

 3 comments: